florianjeanmart/project/public/components/angular-bootstrap-datetimepicker/README.md

 ```
 In this example, the drop-down functionality is controlled by Twitter Bootstrap.
 The <code>dropdownSelector</code> tells the datetimepicker which element is bound to the Twitter Bootstrap drop-down so
-the drop-down is toggled closed after the myself selectes a date/time.
+the drop-down is toggled closed after the user selectes a date/time.

 ### Drop-down component with associated input box.
 ```html